kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 The next step is to register the dataset that will save the trained model, by adding the following definition to `conf/base/catalog.yml`:

+> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste.

 ```yaml
 regressor:
   type: pickle.PickleDataSet